18 June 2013

 Mr Kevin Cox – actively involved in publishing since 1981; Chairman and former Chief Executive of Origin Publishing.
 Serves on Council of the World Land Trust.

 Mr Huw Jones – media specialist and former chief executive of the Welsh language TV channel, S4C.
 Fellow of the Royal Television Society.

 Mr Gilbert Little – telecom industry specialist with business interests in telecommunications and healthcare.

 Professor David Macdonald – director of the Wildlife Conservation Research Unit at Oxford.
 Visiting Professor at Imperial College, chair of Defra’s Darwin Expert Committee, chair of Natural England’s Science Advisory Committee.

-Ms Rosemary Radcliffe – economist and business adviser; former chief economist with PricewaterhouseCoopers; has served on various government advisory and review bodies; currently serves on the Delivery Group overseeing the implementation of the Government’s Sustainable Food and Farming Strategy.
+Ms Rosemary Radcliffe – economist and business adviser; former chief economist with PricewaterhouseCoopers; has served on various government advisory and review bodies.

 Mr Patrick Stirling-Aird - solicitor with a lifetime's passion for the conservation of birds of prey; Secretary of the Scottish Raptor Study Groups; non-executive director of an environmental research charity.

 Mr Graeme Wallace – accountant and economist, and formerly a Director of PricewaterhouseCoopers' consulting practice.
 Assists with capercaillie conservation in Scotland, and as a bird and wildlife guide at a charitable conservation based eco-lodge in Amazonian Brazil.